 5 Reasons why you should have your breast reduction performed at Lawrence Plastic Surgery:

-- Experience– We have hundreds of happy patients and great results after performing this procedure for over 20 years .
+- Experience– We have hundreds of happy patients and great results after performing this procedure for almost 25 years .
 We do this operation often and do it well.

 - Accredited facilities– We only perform this operation at Lawrence Memorial Hospital or the Lawrence Surgery Center.